scottydocs/awesome-docs/README.md

 * **[Box](https://developer.box.com/reference)** - An engaging API doc created using [ReadMe](https://readme.io) which offers user interactivity.
 * **[Cockroach Labs](https://www.cockroachlabs.com/docs/stable/)** - Fun, clean and well-designed.
 * **[Digital Ocean](https://developers.digitalocean.com/documentation/v2/#introduction)** - These docs are great.
 Full of examples and easy/enjoyable to navigate.
+* **[Docker](https://docs.docker.com/get-started/)** - Not just bigging them up because my boss was a contributor.
+These are really nice docs - very cool day and night switch to change between dark and light themes.
 * **[Grafana](http://docs.grafana.org/)** - Unusual dark theme but really like the design and its in keeping with their brand.
 * **[Lightrail](https://www.lightrail.com/docs/)** Really nice split screen with interactive section that can switch between example and console views.
 * **[Luxbar](https://balzss.github.io/luxbar/)** This docs page demos the flexibility of the product (a CSS navigation bar) as you click around and change the colours, positioning, alignment etc. Very clever.